Excluding subdivisions of bounded degree graphs: Introduction

 \begin{pf} Let $d\ge4$ and $h$ be given, let $\theta$ and $\xi$ be as in Theorem~\ref{main}, and let $H$ be as in the statement of the corollary.
 Then $\mf(H,\Sigma)=1$ for every surface $\Sigma$, and hence the second outcome of Theorem \ref{main} cannot hold.
 Thus the first outcome holds, as desired. \end{pf}

-Corollary~\ref{corol} will be used in~\cite{lt} to prove the following theorem, conjectured by Robertson.
+Corollary~\ref{corol} will be used in a forthcoming series of papers to prove the following theorem, conjectured by Robertson.
 In the application it will be important that the order of the separation in Corollary~\ref{corol} is at most $d-1$.

-\begin{theorem} Let $k\ge1$ be an integer, let $R$ denote the graph obtained from a path of length $k$ by replacing each edge by a pair of parallel edges, and let $G_1,G_2,\ldots$ be an infinite sequence of graphs such that none of them has an $R$-subdivision.
+\begin{theorem}[\cite{lt}] Let $k\ge1$ be an integer, let $R$ denote the graph obtained from a path of length $k$ by replacing each edge by a pair of parallel edges, and let $G_1,G_2,\ldots$ be an infinite sequence of graphs such that none of them has an $R$-subdivision.
 Then there exist integers $i,j$ such that $1\le i<j$ and $G_j$ has a $G_i$-subdivision. \end{theorem}

 Let us now introduce the missing definitions.
 Given a subset $X$ of the vertex-set $V(G)$ of a graph $G$, the subgraph of $G$ induced by $X$ is denoted by $G[X]$.
 We say that a graph $G$ is the {\it clique-sum} of graphs $G_1,G_2$ if there exist $V_1=\{v_{1,1},...,v_{1,\lvert V_1 \rvert}\} \subseteq V(G_1), V_2 = \{v_{2,1},v_{2,2},...,v_{2,\lvert V_2 \rvert}\} \subseteq V(G_2)$ with $\lvert V_1 \rvert = \lvert V_2 \rvert$ such that $G_1[V_1]$ and $G_2[V_2]$ are complete graphs, and $G$ can be obtained from $G_1 \cup G_2$ by identifying $v_{1,i}$ and $v_{2,i}$ for each $i$ and deleting a subset of edges with both ends in $V_1\cup V_2$.
 A graph $G'$ is a {\it $\leq r$-extension} of a graph $G$ if $G$ can be obtained from $G'$ by deleting at most $r$ vertices of $G$.
 A graph $G$ is an {\it $r$-ring with perimeter $t_1,...,t_n$} if $t_1,...,t_n \in V(G)$ are distinct and there is a sequence $X_1,...,X_n$ of subsets of $V(G)$ such that \begin{itemize} \item $X_1 \cup ... \cup X_n = V(G)$, and every edge of $G$ has both ends in some $X_i$, \item $t_i \in X_i$ for $1 \leq i \leq n$, \item $X_i \cap X_k \subseteq X_j$ for $1 \leq i \leq j \leq k \leq n$, \item $\lvert X_i \rvert \leq r$ for $1 \leq i \leq n$. \end{itemize} Let $G_0$ be a graph drawn in a surface $\Sigma$, and let $\Delta_1,...,\Delta_d \subseteq \Sigma$ be pairwise disjoint closed disks, each meeting the drawing only in vertices of $G_0$, and each containing no vertices of $G_0$ in its interior.
 For $1 \leq i \leq d$, let the vertices of $G_0$ in the boundary of $\Delta_i$ be $t_1,...,t_n$ say, in order, and choose an $r$-ring $G_i$ with perimeter $t_1,...,t_n$ meeting $G_0$ just in $t_1,...,t_n$ and disjoint from every other $G_j$; and let $G$ be the union of $G_0,G_1,...,G_d$.
 We call such a graph $G$ an {\it outgrowth by $d$ $r$-rings of $G_0$}.